What to Know Before Renting a Car in France

 Is it a Good Idea to Rent a Car in France?

-It’s almost always a good idea to rent a car when traveling because it allows you to visit places at your own pace and follow your own timetable.
+Renting a car in France is almost always a good idea because it allows you to visit places at your own pace and follow your timetable.
 It’s always good to have the freedom to avoid busy bus or train times and to be able to travel in the early hours of the morning or late at night if that suits you better.

 This, of course, depends on where you are in the country.
 While you can get to some castles in Loire Valley without a car (I’ve done it myself), visit Giverny or Auvers sur Oise, or really anywhere with close proximity to Paris without any issues, when it comes to southern France things are slightly different.